HaleTom/deeplearning.ai_notes/notes/wk1.md

 * Images: CNN
 * Sequence data (temporal component): RNN

 Structured data: Each feature has a well-defined meaning.
-Eg, Databases Unstructured data: Images, audio, text
+E.g., Databases Unstructured data: Images, audio, text

 Most economic value so far has been on structured data.